PythonistaGuild/TwitchIO/docs/references/events.rst

   Event dispatched when an exception is raised inside of a dispatched event.

   :param twitchio.EventErrorPayload payload: The payload containing information about the event and exception raised.

+.. py:function:: event_token_refreshed(payload: twitchio.TokenRefreshedPayload) -> None:
+  :async:

+  Event dispatched when a token managed by the :class:`~twitchio.Client` is successfully refreshed.

+  You can use this event to update the stored token locally as they are refreshed.

+  :param TokenRefreshedPayload payload: The payload containing various information about the refreshed token.

 .. py:function:: event_oauth_authorized(payload: twitchio.authentication.UserTokenPayload) -> None
   :async: